crouchingtigerhiddenadam/ecma-pl0/README.md

 # ECMA PL/0
 JavaScript implementation of PL/0.
 Based on the PL/0 programming language from Algorithms + Data Structures = Programs by Niklaus Wirth.

-## Roadmap
-Functionally complete.
-New documentation and testing underway.
-Release candidate on the 16/08/2019.

 ## Example program
 ```
 const z = 1;